-reparing for the Workforce" was the title of a workshop cosponsored by the Crittenden County Extension Service and Pennyrile Area Community Services (PACS).
+Preparing for the Workforce" was the title of a workshop cosponsored by the Crittenden County Extension Service and Pennyrile Area Community Services (PACS).
 The workshop helped unemployed people prepare for a job search and present themselves professionally.
 Six individuals attended the six-hour training, which included sessions on how to write a resume, given by the library director and dressing for success, given by the FCS Extension agent.
 Participants got a haircut, learned to put on makeup and had a manicure.
 The PACS director reported that two participants are now employed as a result of the training.
-A second seminar for six new participants was planned for September.
+A third seminar for six new participants is planned for 2015.